Skip to main content

 We spotted a mother Wood Duck with a brood of ducklings (probably hatched in one of the nest boxes built by Girl Scout Troop #186).
 And a hen Mallard and her family visited us during each of our summer songbird banding days, gobbling up insects and other invertebrates that congregated in the woody debris and log jams along the side channel.

-two fuzzy baby wood ducks swim in rippling water.
-Their larger mother is visible, blurred in the background
+two fuzzy baby wood ducks and their mother swim in rippling water.

 A hen Wood Duck protects her brood.
 Photo Credit: Ken Miracle